Jenova73/502_final_project/README.md

 It is easy to see that most cases can be finished within a week.
 Even the random forest model believes no case will take more than a week.
 It means agencies in new york are quite high efficient, only particular cases would take a long time.

+# What else we can do
+Using FNN
+Take the complaint type as label to predict

 Division of labor:
 Yunxi Zhang and Rujin Guo: Data collection and cleaning and basic analysis on dataset